Maarkiel/netflix-sql/README.md

 ---
 📊 Power BI Dashboard
-This repository also includes a Power BI report (netflix_dashboard.pbix) based on the database schema and data.
+This repository also includes a Power BI report (netflix-sql.pbix) based on the database schema and data.

 Report includes:
 Average movie ratings by title